Community Hospital East

-Community Hospital East is a hospital located in Indianapolis, Indiana, and is part of the Community Health Network group of hospitals in Indiana.
+Community Hospital East is a general hospital located in the Community Heights neighborhood of Indianapolis, Indiana, United States.
+It is part of the Community Health Network group of hospitals.

 History

 Community Hospital was founded on August 6, 1956, at the corner of 16th Street and Ritter Avenue on the east side of Indianapolis.

 The hospital was the result of a fundraising effort started by volunteers who envisioned a hospital closer to the East side of Indianapolis.
 Volunteers began a door-to-door fundraising campaign.
 Soon donations came in from businesses and civic organizations.
 The name "Community Hospital" was chosen by leaders because of the involvement of the neighbors and community of the east side in helping build the hospital.

 Ground was broken in 1954 on a 28 acre site donated by farmer Edward F. Gallahue.
 The ground-breaking ceremony was attended by then-Vice President Richard Nixon.
-When opened, the $5 million hospital had the still novel installation of air conditioning technology,piped in oxygen, 300 beds, and 111 employees.
+When opened, the $5 million hospital had the still novel installation of air conditioning technology, piped in oxygen, 300 beds, and 111 employees.
 W.C.
 McLin was the hospital's first administrator.

 In 1964, "The Towers," an extension to the hospital, opened.
 The building's design - with two circular towers allowing central nursing stations to observe patients at all times was one of the first of its kind in the nation.

 Throughout the next few years, Community Hospital underwent many expansions and upgrades, including the opening of psychiatric inpatient units, a coronary care unit, and specialized services including ambulatory care and a cardiac catheterization lab.
 In 1972, Allen Hicks was chosen to lead the hospital following the death of W.C.
 McLin in 1971.
 In 1974, Building 3 opened at Community Hospital, dedicated to W.C.
 McLin, adding 250 more beds.

 More additions included the Hook Rehabilitation Center, Gallahue Mental Health Center, pain and cancer centers, plus surgery suites and education facilities.
 In 1981, a laboratory opened, along with a medical office building.
 Community hospital was, at that time, the second-largest hospital in the city of Indianapolis with approximately 800 beds, and it was considered one of the leading health-care facilities in the state.